qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 - **Cluster Inventory Consumer**: Users or third party tools that use cluster inventory API for the purpose of workload distribution, operation management etc. The consumer SHOULD not create this API resource.

+- **Member Cluster**: A kubernetes cluster that is managed by the cluster manager.
+A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the cluster inventory API resource.

 ### User Stories (Optional)